harlenalvarez/rck-documentation/guide/canvas-tracking.md

   } // [!code ++]
 }
 ```
+## Types of tracking
+Earlier, we introduced how to obtain a tracking point—typically the center—during dragging, followed by invoking `canvasTransform.trackShape`.
+This method allows the canvas transform to track the centers of shapes.
+However, it does not account for tracking the entire content of a shape.
+To achieve comprehensive tracking, you should use `canvasTransform.trackShapeContent`.

+With `canvasTransform.trackShapeContent`, you can specify the top-left and bottom-right points of your content, effectively covering the entire area.
+This is crucial for scenarios where understanding the full extent of your content is necessary, beyond just its central point.

+Determining these specific coordinates is beyond the scope of this guide.
+A practical approach involves enclosing your shape within a rectangle and using the rectangle's top-left and bottom-right points as references.
+While this method is quick, it's essential to note that more precise techniques may be required for complex shapes.

+> Note: Detailed methods for calculating these points may vary based on your application's specific needs and are subject to the tools and libraries you're using.

 ## Implementing Drag Functionality
 To enable dragging of shapes on the canvas, we'll introduce three pointer event handlers within our middleware: onDragStart, onDrag, and onDragStop.
 These handlers will manage the initiation, progression, and termination of the drag operation, ensuring smooth and intuitive interaction with canvas elements.